Yelp/paasta/docs/source/system_configs.rst

 These are the keys that may exist in system configs:

-  * ``docker_registry``: The name of the docker registry where paasta images will be stored.
+  * ``docker_registry``: The name of the docker registry where PaaSTA images will be stored.
 This can optionally be set on a per-service level as well, see `yelpsoa_configs <yelpsoa_configs.html#service-yaml>`_
     Example: ``"docker_registry": "docker-paasta.yelpcorp.com:443"``